National Standard.

 About FRBH

-The American Board of First Responder Behavioral Healthcare (FRBH) is a national 501(c)(3) nonprofit standards-setting and accreditation body that advances governance-embedded workforce behavioral health protection across public safety.
+The American Board of First Responder Behavioral Healthcare (FRBH) is a national 501(c)(3) nonprofit standards-setting and accreditation body advancing governance-embedded workforce behavioral health protection across public safety.

-FRBH establishes nationally consistent minimum requirements for the management of occupational psychological hazard exposure across local, federal, tribal, and territorial public safety agencies.
-Through accreditation, FRBH independently verifies organizational conformance with the FRBH National Standard.
+FRBH establishes nationally consistent organizational requirements for the management of occupational psychological hazard exposure across local, state, federal, tribal, territorial, career, volunteer, and combination public safety environments.

 FRBH does not provide clinical services, prescribe treatment models, accredit healthcare providers, or regulate mental health programs.